OpenMDAO/OpenMDAO-Framework/docs/quick-ref/bazaar.rst

 ::

 %cd /buildout
- %python<version#> isolatedbootstrap.py   (Always run this script before building on working_main.)
+%python2.6 isolatedbootstrap.py   (Always run this script before building on working_main.)
 %bin/buildout
 %bin/test --all
 %bzr status
 %bzr commit -m "<commit comments>"
 %repo.py fix 	             		  (Always run this script after building on work_main.)

 The ``repo.py fix`` script fixes file permissions that may have gotten changed during the build process.

+.. _`if-you-have-a-conflict`:

 - If you **HAVE** a conflict, you must resolve it:

 Bazaar will display the number of conflicts and provide the path to the files in conflict.
 (It also embeds markers in the file where there is a conflict.)

-You want to confirm that there are conflicts and then bring up a graphical interface for resolving them.
-Type the following:
+To bring up a graphical interface for displaying the conflicts, type the following:

 ::

-%bzr conflicts
 %conrez.py

-For each file with a conflict, Bazaar creates 3 versions, each with a different
+Bazaar automatically creates three versions of the file in conflict, each with a different suffix.
+The files appear left to right in the order listed here:

-suffix:
+        | ``filename.BASE``   	 (original file)
+	| ``filename.OTHER``  	 (file that is being merged)
 	| ``filename.THIS``  	 (file you are merging to)
-	| ``filename.OTHER``  	 (file that is being merged)
-	| ``filename.BASE``   	 (original file)

-After you select the file you want, save it.
-(Don't exit the GUI, just that file.)
-You should automatically move on to the next conflict.
-If you don't, run ``conrez.py`` again and finish resolving the conflicts.
-Then
-type:
+Conflicts will be displayed in colored text across all three files.
+You must look the files and decide which version to send to ``filename.THIS.`` You do this by clicking on the appropriate arrow for that change.
+You will automatically move down the file through the changes.
+If you make a mistake, you can select *undo* from the menu bar at the top of the screen.

+After you have gone through the file and made your selections, save your changes and then exit the file.
+When you exit you will be asked if you want to save the selected file.
+Assuming you do, select that option.

+Check to make sure the conflicts there are no more conflicts by typing:

 ::

 %bzr conflicts
 %bzr resolve

-Running ``resolve`` marks the files as resolved and cleans up BASE, THIS and OTHER from working_main.
+Running ``resolve`` marks the files as resolved and cleans up BASE, OTHER, and THIS from working_main.

 ::

 %cd /buildout
-%python<version#> isolatedbootstrap.py
+%python2.6 isolatedbootstrap.py
 %bin/buildout
 %bin/test --all
 %bzr status